calpoly-iandunn/csc471/lectures/02-coordinate-mapping.md

 $$ y_p = e * y_w + f $$

 Where $$ c $$ and $$ e $$ are scales and $$ d $$ and $$ f $$ are shifts.

+(it's going to seem like we use these equations for this assignment and never again, but this is the basis for most of the transforms we will do this quarter)

 We must constrain our world into a particular view.
 We will determine a mapping from four world space values to pixel/screen space values.